 - Enabling the cascade policy applies metadata via an offline process.
 Performance varies based on the size of your folder hierarchy, and system load.

-- After you cascade a metadata template in a folder, you cannot undo or cancel the action.
+- After you cascade a metadata instance in a folder, you cannot undo or cancel the action.

-- If you delete a metadata template from a folder, Box does not delete the template's values from the folder's contents.
+- If you delete a metadata instance from a folder, Box does not delete the template's values from the folder's contents.

 If I add a cascade policy to a folder, are the metadata values applied to all sub-folders?